Executive Editor Salary

 Popular Skills for Executive Editor

-Just a handful of professional skills are reported by Executive Editors who took the survey.
-Most notably, skills in People Management, Project Management, Editing, and writing are correlated to pay that is above average.
-Writing and Editing, on the other hand, are typically associated with much lower pay.
-For most people, competency in Editing indicates knowledge of writing.
+Executive Editors report a narrow range of specific skills.
+Most notably, skills in People Management, Editing, Project Management, and writing are correlated to pay that is above average.
+Writing, on the other hand, is typically associated with much lower pay.
+Most people who know Editing also know writing.

 Pay by Experience Level for Executive Editor